play video

 List of Approved IOLTA Banks in Hawaii

-The following nine banks participate in the Hawaii IOLTA program, as outlined by the Hawaii Justice Foundation.
+The following nine banks participate in the IOLTA program, as outlined by the Hawaii Justice Foundation.
 Four of these are “Prime Partner Banks,” which offer higher interest rates to the HJF:

 Bank Name Prime Partner Status